 |Rated:||From 12 years|

-Ella (Helen Mirren) and John (Donald Sutherland) have been married for many years.
-Together they experienced a lot, raised two children and went through the ups and downs of a marriage together.
-But now they are old and their common path is coming to an end.
-As he slowly but surely loses his memories to retired teacher John, Helen's body fights a bitter battle against cancer.
-But the couple doesn't want to let the twilight years be dominated by forgetting and visits to the doctor.
-They set off in their old motorhome on a final journey towards Key West, where they want to visit the Hemingway house.
-It is a journey into the unknown, which both want to master with their unconquerable courage and their love.
-But even now life is still holding a few surprises in store for them…
+For many years, Ella (Helen Mirren) and John (Donald Sutherland) have been married.
+Together they have been through a lot, raised two children and have been through the ups and downs of marriage together.
+But now they are old and their journey together is coming to an end.
+While retired teacher John is slowly but surely losing his memories, Helen's body is fighting a fierce battle against cancer.
+But the couple doesn't want to let their twilight years be dominated by forgetfulness and doctor's visits.
+They set out in their old RV on a final journey toward Key West, where they plan to visit Hemingway's home.
+It's a journey into the unknown, one they both hope to master with their indomitable courage to live and their love.
+But even now, life has a few surprises in store for them.

 But Virzìs staging is also problematic in this case.
-His style and the story just don't really fit together.
-There are too many moments of unnecessary slowness in which the action is not really driven forward.
-This is especially noticeable when the interspersed lightness disappears more and more and gives way to the heaviness of the fate of Ella and John.
-The fact that the dramaturgy here is extended by a late marriage crisis seems arguably constructed and deprives the story of much of its credibility.
+His style and the story just don't quite want to come together.
+There are too many moments of unnecessary slowness where the plot isn't really moved forward.
+This is especially noticeable when the interspersed lightness disappears more and more and gives way to the heaviness of Ella and John's fate.
+The fact that the dramaturgy is extended here by a late marital crisis seems arguably contrived and takes away much of the story's credibility.

 An article by Frankfurt-Tipp